 Planning a CentOS to Rocky Linux Migration

-With CentOS 6 and CentOS 8 now end of life, and CentOS 7 EOL set to arrive in early 2024, teams around the world are undergoing or preparing their migrations off CentOS.
+Now that all versions of CentOS Linux are end of life, teams around the world are undergoing or preparing their migrations off CentOS.
 One popular CentOS migration path?
 A CentOS to Rocky Linux migration.

-In this blog, we look at why teams are migrating to Rocky Linux, potential CentOS to Rocky Linux migration paths, and other considerations for enterprise teams.
+In this blog, we look at why teams are migrating to Rocky Linux, potential CentOS to Rocky Linux migration paths, and other Linux migration considerations for enterprise teams.

 Why Migrate From CentOS to Rocky Linux?